 Then press Tag Configuration, where you can choose from a list of available tags.

-Choose Google Analytics: Universal Analytics.
+Choose Google Analytics: GA4 Configuration.
 You’ll then see this screen:

-This selection gives you a next screen where you can enter as a Tracking ID the one you copied earlier from Google Analytics.
+This selection gives you a next screen where you can enter as a Measurement ID the one you copied earlier from Google Analytics.

 Click Save to proceed.

-You are now again on the overview page, but here you see that there are two changes to be published in the workflow.
+You are now again on the overview page, but here you see that there is one change to be published in the workflow.